Banana Peanut Butter Breakfast Smoothie with a Delicious Hint of Nutmeg

 Smoothie Recipe Variations

 If you don’t drink dairy milk, you can use any milk you prefer.
 Almond milk or coconut milk are two great options.
 I often just make smoothies with plain water.
-They are a bit thinner, but it works just as well with fewer calories.
+Smoothies made with water are a bit thinner and not quite as creamy, but they’re still delicious!

 You can also substitute the Greek yoghurt for a non-dairy variety or leave it out entirely for a dairy-free smoothie.